amyspark-ng/clickery-hexagon/LOG.md

 - increase the prices of click upgrades
 ^ just a little
 - make powerups a little bit cheaper
-- add achievements for reaching certain amounts of clickers or cursors
-- add achievements for score per second, so if your score per second is greater than etc
 - add chains sound
+- add cards sound
-- make new graphic
+- make new graphic for upgrades

 <!-- some powerup stuff -->
 - make powerupRandomPos() so it's not too close to buttons or other stuff